If you've ever felt the frustration of managing multiple online accounts, whether…

 What does that mean?

-Well, Cart2Cart transcends just being a mere Magento to Shopify migration importer.
+Well, Cart2Cart transcends being just a Magento to Shopify migration importer.
 It’s a highly optimized tool specializing in an array of eCommerce platforms.

-Currently, it enables full data migrations between over 850 of the most prominent shopping carts, and these include PrestaShop, OpenCart, Shopify, BigCommerce, Magento, and BigCommerce.
+Currently, it enables full data migrations between over 850 of the most prominent shopping carts, including PrestaShop, OpenCart, Shopify, BigCommerce, and Magento.

 And therefore, if you’d like to contrast probable solutions based on industry experience, Cart2Cart has lots of that.
 And it doesn’t stop there.

-Ultimately, Cart2Cart attestation as regards efficiency and dependability lies in its Shopify App store ratings & reviews.
-At the time of putting this piece up, Cart2Cart had drawn over 190 positive reviews, cumulatively translating to a 4.2 stars rating.
+Ultimately, Cart2Cart’s attestation regarding efficiency and dependability lies in its Shopify App store ratings & reviews.
+At the time of putting this piece up, Cart2Cart had drawn over 190 positive reviews, cumulatively translating to a 4.2-star rating.

 All right.
-But it begs the question, why do Shopify users incline to prefer Cart2Cart?
+But it begs the question, why do Shopify users prefer Cart2Cart?
 What benefits does it offer?

-Well, first, rest assured you won’t pay, not a dime for Cart2Cart installation.
+Well, first, rest assured you won’t pay a dime for Cart2Cart installation.
 The tool comes free of charge and lets you align your Magento to Shopify migration parameters before the question of payment arises.

-Eventually, the sole thing you won’t do not until you make a payment is conducting full migration.
+Eventually, the sole thing you won’t do until you make a payment is conduct a complete migration.

 But get it right.
 That isn’t the only migration process here.
-Cart2Cart performs a free demo Magento to Shopify migration for your online shop.
-Importing a defined number of your eCommerce site entities, it attests to its capabilities.
+Cart2Cart performs a free demo migration from Magento to Shopify for your online shop.
+Importing a defined number of your eCommerce site entities attests to its capabilities.

-Speaking of which, we’ve painstakingly tested Cart2Cart and affirmed that a full migration means just that.
+Speaking of which, we’ve painstakingly tested Cart2Cart and affirmed that a complete migration means just that.
 Upon payment of the requisite amount, Cart2Cart proceeds to import all your specified online shop entities.

-I’m referring to elements such as orders, customers, variants, coupons, reviews, image, secondary store, tags, attributes, taxes, blogs, categories, custom fields, CMS pages, et cetera.
-So long it’s transferable, Cart2Cart will handle it for you.
+I’m referring to elements such as orders, customers, variants, coupons, reviews, images, secondary stores, tags, attributes, taxes, blogs, categories, custom fields, CMS pages, etc. So long as it’s transferable, Cart2Cart will handle it for you.

-Moreover, your Magento online store won’t get affected during the migration of all these data, Cart2Cart got designed to work behind the scene to evade potential downtime.
+Moreover, your Magento online store won’t get affected during the migration of all this data; Cart2Cart was designed to work behind the scenes to evade potential downtime.

 As a consequence, you can anticipate maintaining your eCommerce store online during the entire process.
-Still, you can as well continue to process transactions with zero hitches.
+Still, you can continue to process transactions with zero hitches.

-The entire thing takes-that is setting up a complete data migration
+The entire thing takes is setting up a complete data migration

-Also, with the system, you don’t get subjected through stuff such as manual data entry, plugin installation, and coding.
-Instead, it starts an in-built wizard which guides you as create a connection bridge.
+Also, with the system, you don’t have to deal with tasks such as manual data entry, plugin installation, and coding.
+Instead, it starts an in-built wizard which guides you as you create a connection bridge.

-On the other hand, the final data transfer procedure depends on the count of entities involved.
-Ordinarily, an eCommerce website would last a couple of hours, whereas a store with around 5,000 objects out to last under 60 minutes.
+On the other hand, the final data transfer procedure depends on the number of entities involved.
+Ordinarily, an eCommerce website would take a couple of hours to load, whereas a store with around 5,000 objects would take under 60 minutes.

 Meanwhile, should you get stuck, Cart2Cart has a responsive customer support team on standby.
-You can count on them since they work round clock-24/7.
+You can count on them since they work around the clock-24/7.

 Magento to Shopify with Cart2Cart

-Since you’re migrating Magento to Shopify, first, you’ll need a valid Shopify shop for keeping your imported entities.
+Since you’re migrating from Magento to Shopify, you’ll first need a valid Shopify shop to store your imported entities.

-So, head over Shopify’s main site, sign up for a new account in case you do not have already, register a domain, and then proceed to launch your Shopify shop without extra modules or integration.
+So, head over to Shopify’s leading site, sign up for a new account if you do not already have one, register a domain, and then proceed to launch your Shopify shop without extra modules or integration.

-While at it, you’ll figure that even the theme itself ought to remain at default option, without any secondary configurations.
-Else, any extra stuff at this juncture might get in the way of a seamless Magento to Shopify data migration procedure.
+While at it, you’ll figure that even the theme itself ought to remain at the default option, without any secondary configurations.
+Otherwise, any extra stuff at this juncture might get in the way of a seamless Magento to Shopify data migration procedure.

 Although this is not a rule of thumb, you’ve got the leeway to proceed with customizations alongside module installations once all the entities have been imported and mapped accordingly.